alexrutar/food.rutar.org/content/recipes/slow_roasted_lamb_shoulder.md

 Place the onion, halved garlic bulb and rosemary in the base of a roasting pan.
 Place the lamb on top and pour water around.

-Cover with lid or tightly with a double layer of foil, place in the oven, and reduce heat to 180c / 160c fan.
+Cover with lid or tightly with a double layer of foil, place in the oven, and reduce heat to 180°C / 160°C fan.
 Roast, covered with the foil, for 3h (2h 40m bone out)

-Remove foil and if there is no liquid in the pan, add 3/4 cup water.
+Remove foil and if there is no liquid in the pan, add 180ml water.
 Turn up the oven to 220°C / 200°C fan and roast for a further 20-30m, until the skin is browned and crisp.

 Check if the meat is very tender - if not, cover and return to oven at 180°C / 160°C fan until you can do so.